golemfactory/docker-cgroups-stats/README.md

 The program is meant to be run inside Docker containers to collect the overall system resource usage of the container's entrypoint.

-The cgroups subsystems which are currently included in the command's output are:
+The cgroups subsystems which are included in the stats by default are:
-- `cpu`
 - `cpuacct`
-- `cpuset`
 - `memory`

+Default subsystems can be overridden via the `-s` flag.

 ## Example usage
 ```
-./docker-cgroups-stats -o /tmp/output.json /bin/sleep 5
+./docker-cgroups-stats -o /tmp/output.json -s cpuacct,memory,blkio /bin/sleep 5
 ```

 ## Building